 In the years since the fall of the Berlin Wall in 1989, both the promise and the problems of the German Democratic Republic have faded from memory.
 Indeed, the experience seems to have receded into the distant past.
 This course explores both the lofty goals and difficult circumstances of the DDR's birth and its gradual decline and fall.
 The course pays particular attention to literary and filmic representations of hope and fear that the country engendered.
 Units: 6.

-Prerequisite: GER 312

-GER 418

-Topics in German Cultural Studies

-Topics in German Cultural Studies allows for an in-depth examination of topics across time, for example, women's writing or crime fiction, or it permits a detailed analysis of special topics, for example, Turkish-German culture in contemporary German film.
+Prerequisite: GER 312 GER 418 Topics in German Cultural Studies Topics in German Cultural Studies allows for an in-depth examination of topics across time, for example, women's writing or crime fiction, or it permits a detailed analysis of special topics, for example, Turkish-German culture in contemporary German film.
+Topic for Fall 2011: Literature and Culture of Weimar Germany This course explores the main literary and cultural trends from Germany's Weimar Republic, 1918-1932, an exceptionally turbulent time that gave rise to one of the most fertile and interesting periods of cultural production in German history.
+We will examine works of literature, film, art, philosophy, and music.
+In German.

-Topic for Spring 2011: Der deutsche Krimi George Bernard Shaw famously quipped that the "Germans lack talent for two things: revolution and crime novels."
-Despite his negative appraisal of the genre, the "Krimi" has an illustrious past dating back to the early 18th century.
-In this course we will examine the history of the mystery and detective genre in the German-speaking countries and in particular will investigate its unique development.
-Why is there no German Edgar Allan Poe, Sherlock Holmes or Agatha Christie?
-What accounts for the delay in the appearance of the "hard-boiled" wise-cracking private detective as in the U.S. pulp tradition of Sam Spade or Philip Marlowe?
-Why was there an "Edgar Wallace boom" in the 1960s and '70s in which nearly 40 of the British crime writer's novels were adapted to film?
-What social issues does the Krimi address and what questions about knowledge and detection does it attempt to answer?
-Is the Krimi a genre unique to the German-speaking countries?
-Possible subgenres that we will read from include Frauenkrimis, animal Krimis, Soziokrimis, "ethnic" detective fiction, regional Krimis, hard-boiled detective fiction, serial novels.

 Units: 6.